 Sometimes this means installing a smaller system and adding extra solar panels or battery backup later.
 Sometimes this means filling a roof with as many solar panels as we can so the homeowner can get as close as possible to their home’s energy needs.
 However, we do not install more panels than what is needed for optimal savings.
 We won’t sell a system that won’t financially benefit the customer.

 Factors Taken Into Consideration

 Some of the factors we take into consideration when determining if a home is a good fit for solar are the customer’s credit score, whether they owe taxes, the home’s annual energy consumption (which should be at least 6,000 kWh) and the roof type and its condition.
 Together these factors play a role in whether solar is worth installing.
-To learn whether your San Antonio home is a good fit for solar and discover the offset we can offer you, click the link below to visit our main San Antonio, Texas page.
+To learn whether your San Antonio home is a good fit for solar, and to discover the offset we can offer you, click the link below to visit our main San Antonio, Texas page.